- If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a 32″tire.

 What About Skinny “Pizza Cutters” 33s?

 Then you have the option of a skinny tire upgrade.
 This option will offer improved ground clearance since it’s a taller tire than stock, but narrower, hence the nickname, “pizza cutter”.

-But, what if you really want to fit 33” like a 285 width on stock suspension, will adding spacers and a leveling kit work?
+But, what if you want to fit 33” like a 285 width on stock suspension – Will spacers and a leveling kit work?

 Let’s find out.

 Will A Small Leveling Kit Or Wheel Spacer Help With 33” Tires?